 Extended viewing until November 10, 2018

 Why is the show called “peacekeeping”?

-I like words that have double meanings.
+I am fascinated with complexity and love words that have double meanings.
 I often name shows where I mean the opposite of the obvious meaning and that carries an undertone of humor.
-One was called, Fluff.
-Another was called, Fiber Substitute.
-My work often deals with complex and serious subject matter where the only counterpoint is humor.
-There’s a reason that we balance tragedy with comedy.
-We can only handle so much tragedy before we must either dissolve in a puddle of tears, or come up laughing at the sheer absurdity of living in the face of debilitating pain and suffering.
+My work often deals with complex and serious subject matter where the only response is humor.
+There’s a reason that tragedy is balanced with comedy.
+The human spirit can only handle so much tragedy before dissolving in a puddle of tears, or laughing at the sheer absurdity of living in the face of debilitating pain and suffering.

 What is the show about?

 The Conflict of Interest project is about war and human conflict, and our attraction to the machines of war, which is in conflict with our desire for peace and security.
 The first show of this project is in Seattle, which is interesting because of the city’s known history of protest, political activism, and anti-war efforts during America’s invasion of Iraq and Afghanistan after 9/11.
 The one message I want to convey is that if we say we truly want peace, then we must study war and human conflict.
 Like the butterfly, which flaps its wings and one day causes a hurricane, I believe war begins with the individual person who feels conflicted within.
 I believe we must look at the root cause of war.
 That is where the answers lie.
 And, the idea of “answers lying," may be another double meaning.

 Why do you have helicopters and tanks in your work?